ourcodingclub/tutorials-in-progress/Web_scraping.md

 grep("Scientific Name:", Penguin_html)
 ```

-The above tells us that `Scientific Name:` appears once in the vector, on string 132.
+The code above tells us that `Scientific Name:` appears once in the vector, on string 132.
 We can search around string 132 to find the species name:

 ```r
 Penguin_html[131:135]